byceps/push-byceps-stats-to-discord/README.md

 ## Docker

-Both a ``Dockerfile`` and a ``compose.yaml`` are included to support running the applicaation with Docker and Docker Compose.
+Both a ``Dockerfile`` and a ``compose.yaml`` are included to support running the application with Docker and Docker Compose.

 Be sure to provide a configuration file named ``config.toml`` (and configure an interval) to avoid issues.